Small-Group Learning, with Application to Neural Architecture Search: Introduction

-Inspired by this collaboration-driven learning technique of humans, we are interested in investigating whether this methodology is helpful for improving machine learning as well.
-We propose a novel learning framework -- small-group learning (SGL).
-In this framework, there are a group of learner models.
-They solve the same learning task $T$.
-Without loss of generality, we assume $T$ is classification while noting that our framework can be applied to other tasks as well.
+We are interested in asking whether this human learning skill can be translated into a machine learning skill to train better ML models.
+In a machine learning task (e.g., multi-class classification), it is typically the case that models with different architectures have complementary advantages.
+On a certain class $c$, model $A$ (e.g., ResNet~\citep{resnet}) performs better than model $B$ (e.g., DenseNet~\citep{HuangLMW17}).
+On another class $d$, model $B$ performs better than model $A$.
+It is desirable to let these two models help each other during learning so that both of them eventually achieve great performance on both classes: specifically, model $A$ helps model $B$ to improve its performance on class $c$ and model $B$ helps model $A$ to improve its performance on class $d$.
+Based on this idea, we propose a novel learning framework -- small-group learning (SGL) (as illustrated in Figure~\ref{fig:illus}).
+SGL involves a set of ML learners which solve the same learning task $T$.
+Without loss of generality, we assume $T$ is classification while noting that our framework can be broadly applied to other tasks as well.
 Each learner $k$ has a learnable neural architecture $A_k$ and two sets of network weights $W_k$ and $V_k$.
 The architectures and network weights of different learners are different.
 All learners share the same training dataset and validation dataset.
-These learners help each other to learn, in the following way: given an unlabeled dataset, each learner uses its intermediately trained model (including architecture and network weights) to generate pseudo-labels on this dataset and each learners leverages the pseudo-labeled datasets generated by other peers to re-train its model.
+These learners help each other to learn, in the following way: given an unlabeled dataset, each learner uses its intermediately trained model (including architecture and network weights) to generate pseudo-labels on this dataset and each learner leverages the pseudo-labeled datasets generated by other peers to re-train its model.
+On each class $c$, models performing well on $c$ can generate high-quality pseudo-labeled datasets w.r.t $c$.
+Trained on these datasets, models that originally do not perform well on $c$ can improve their performance on $c$.
 In this framework, there are three learning stages.
 In the first stage, each learner $k$ trains its network weights $V_k$ on the training dataset, with its architecture $A_k$ fixed.
-In the second stage, each learner $k$ uses its optimally trained $V^*_k$ in the first stage to make predictions on the unlabeled dataset and generates a pseudo-labeled dataset; then each learner $k$ trains its second set of network weights $V_k$ using the pseudo-labeled datasets generated by other learners and the human-labeled training dataset.
-In the third stage, each learner $k$ updates its architecture $A_k$ by minimizing the prediction losses on the validation dataset.
-The three stages are performed jointly end-to-end in a multi-level optimization framework, where different stages influence each other.
-We apply our method for neural architecture search in image classification tasks on CIFAR-100, CIFAR-10, and ImageNet~\citep{deng2009imagenet}.
-Our method achieves significantly better accuracy than state-of-the-art baselines.
+In the second stage, each learner $k$ uses its optimally trained $V^*_k$ in the first stage to make predictions on an unlabeled dataset and generates a pseudo-labeled dataset; then each learner $k$ trains its second set of network weights $W_k$ using the pseudo-labeled datasets generated by other learners and using a human-labeled training dataset.
+In the third stage, each learner $k$ updates its architecture $A_k$ by minimizing prediction losses on the validation dataset.
+A multi-level optimization framework is developed to organize the three learning stages and enable them to be performed in a joint manner.
+Our method is applied for neural architecture search tasks on CIFAR-100, CIFAR-10, and ImageNet~\citep{deng2009imagenet}.
+Experimental results demonstrate the broad effectiveness of SGL.